 Even more disturbing is that 90 percent of children who die by suicide have a mental health condition.

 The link between mental illness and substance abuse is irrefutable.
 Of the 20.2 million American adults with a substance abuse disorder, half suffer from mental illness as well.

 No one knows exactly what comes first in this debilitating pattern: substance abuse or mental health condition.
 In some cases, it’s never known.

 It’s possible that a person struggling with depression or anxiety started using drugs and alcohol to cope.
 It’s also possible that long-term drug and alcohol abuse caused changes in the brain that led to feelings of depression or anxiety.

 Only a qualified health professional can give someone a dual diagnosis.
 The patient will need to meet the criteria for a specific mental health condition and have a substance abuse problem.

 When the diagnosis is made, treatment can begin.

-Treatment should be complete and cover both the substance abuse and the mental illness.
-The best programs include counseling, behavioral therapy, 12-step recovery groups, relapse prevention training and continuing care planning.
+Treatment should be complete and cover both substance abuse and mental illness.
+The best programs include counseling, behavioral therapy, 12-step recovery groups, relapse prevention training, and continuing care planning.

 To learn more about getting yourself or a loved one help for a dual diagnosis, call The River Source.